-IMPACTS OF CLIMATE CHANGE ON AFRICAN AMERICANS
+IMPACTS OF CLIMATE CHANGE ON HISPANICS & LATINOS

-Many African Americans are already at risk from air pollution.
-Climate change is expected to lead to increased air pollution, contributing to asthma attacks and other respiratory issues.
-African Americans continue to have higher rates of asthma than the national rates.
-About 1 in 9 (11%) non-Hispanic blacks of all ages and about 1 in 6 (17%) of non-Hispanic black children had asthma in 2009, the highest rate among racial/ethnic groups.
-The greatest rise in asthma rates (almost a 50% increase) was among black children from 2001 through 2009.
-[CDC, VitalSigns, accessed June 2014].
-Increased levels of ozone caused by climate change will exacerbate asthma attacks and other respiratory ailments that disproportionately harm African Americans, leading to increased hospitalizations.
-In 2013, approximately 75 million people lived in counties with air pollution levels higher than the health-based standards set by EPA.
-[EPA, National Air Trends Data, 2013; US Census Bureau, 2010 Census]
+Many Hispanics and Latinos are already at risk from air pollution.
+Climate change is expected to lead to increased air pollution in many high-population areas, contributing to asthma attacks and other respiratory issues.
+Despite great progress in air quality improvement, in 2013, approximately 75 million people lived in counties with air pollution levels higher than the health-based standards set by EPA.
+[EPA, National Air Trends Data, 2013; US Census Bureau, 2010 Census].